earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ---
 layout: single
-title: "Maps in R: R Maps Tutorial"
+title: "Create Custom Maps with ggplot in R - GIS in R"
-excerpt: "Maps in R convert spatial objects into a cohesive spatial projection.
-Learn how to to make custom maps with ggplot or GIS in this R maps tutorial."
+excerpt: "In this lesson we break down the steps to create a map in R using ggplot."
 authors: ['Leah Wasser']
-modified: '2017-11-23'
+modified: '2017-12-07'
 category: [courses]
 class-lesson: ['hw-custom-maps-r']
 permalink: /courses/earth-analytics/spatial-data-r/make-maps-with-ggplot-in-R/